bobaseb/energetically-coherent-computation/index.md

 - substrate independence assumption
 - temporal limitations of

+Computationally adjacent
+- consciousness as
+- correlation without causation
+- relationship to computation

 Consciousness
 - altered states of
 - and sleep
 - as emergent property
 - as field-like phenomenon
+- as selective, bounded phenomenon
 - cellular foundations of
 - coherent states of
 - continuous nature of